dmsc/fastbasic/manual.md

 ---------

-Functions take parameters (normally between parentheses) and produce and return a result.
+Functions take parameters (normally between parentheses) and return a result.
 Functions can be abbreviated by using a shorter name ended in a dot, for example you can write `R.(10)` instead of `RAND(10)`.

 You can also omit parentheses on functions that take one numerical value